Minority-Focused Text-to-Image Generation via Prompt Optimization: Ablations, Analyses, and Discussions

-\Tabref{tab:impact_three} exhibits the individual impacts of the three theoretical flaws in the naive framework in~\eqref{eq:popt_naive}.
-We highlight that our new design choices motivated by a set of careful theoretical analyses yields significant advantages specifically in preserving text-alignment and user-preference.
-This further validates our framework as a powerful minority sampler that achieves high-quality generation.
+\cref{tab:ablations} investigates the impact of some key design choices in our framework.
+Specifically,~\cref{tab:impact_opt_target} highlights the benefits of optimizing small sets of token embeddings, which outperform alternatives targeting text or null-text embeddings in both text alignment and log-likelihood.
+The advantage of using the proposed objective function~\eqref{eq:popt_ours} is exhibited in~\cref{tab:impact_J}, where the naively-extended framework based on~\eqref{eq:popt_naive} demonstrates significant performance gap compared to our carefully-crafted approach.~\cref{tab:impact_v} explores various initialization techniques for $\bv$.
+While all methods yield substantial improvements over the unoptimized sampler (see ``unoptimized'' in \cref{tab:impact_J} for comparison), we observe that further gains can be achieved with properly chosen initial words.

-\Tabref{tab:apdx_ablations_2} explores the impact of our techniques developed for further improvements in~\Secref{sec:minorityprompt}.
+\cref{tab:apdx_ablations_2} explores the impact of our techniques developed for further improvements in~\cref{sec:minorityprompt}.
 We see consistent enhancements over naive design choices.
-A key insight from~\Tabref{tab:impact_bpap} is that reusing token embeddings optimized at earlier timesteps, denoted as ``$\Cc_{{\bv}^*}$'' in the table, offers limited benefit compared to simply using the base prompts $\Cc$.
+A key insight from~\cref{tab:impact_bpap} is that reusing token embeddings optimized at earlier timesteps, denoted as ``$\Cc_{{\bv}^*}$'' in the table, offers limited benefit compared to simply using the base prompts $\Cc$.
 This finding highlights the evolutionary nature of our prompt-tuning framework, which supports continual updates to embeddings across sampling timesteps.

-\Tabref{tab:apdx_ablations_3} investigates the design choices related to learnable tokens in our framework.
-Observe in~\Tabref{tab:impact_iw} that our framework consistently delivers significant performance gains across different initial word embeddings.
+\cref{tab:apdx_ablations_3} investigates the design choices related to learnable tokens in our framework.
+Observe in~\cref{tab:impact_iw} that our framework consistently delivers significant performance gains across different initial word embeddings.
 Regarding the position of ${\cal S}$, appending it to the end of the prompts yields better results.
 We speculate that prepending may have a greater impact on the semantics of the text embeddings due to the front-weighted nature of the training process for the CLIP text encoders~\citep{radford2021learning} employed in our T2I models.
-As exhibited in~\Tabref{tab:impact_Nt}, a single token is sufficient to realize the performance benefits of our approach.
+As exhibited in~\cref{tab:impact_Nt}, a single token is sufficient to realize the performance benefits of our approach.
 The performance degradation observed with increasing tokens is likely due to their heightened influence on semantics, similar to the effect of ${\cal S}$'s position.